This article discusses five reasons why every crypto investor needs a second residency.

 The time and money you spend on a proper offshore strategy will save you potential millions down the road.

-Do I Need a Passport of a Residence Permit?
+Second Passport or a Residence Permit?

 It is easy to see that there are a few issues with cryptocurrencies these days.

-You have western countries increasingly stepping up enforcement for tax, expanding regulations that make it harder to operate, and just making life difficult for people who want to invest in cryptocurrencies.
+You have Western countries increasingly stepping up enforcement for tax, expanding regulations that make it harder to operate, and just making life difficult for people who want to invest in cryptocurrencies.